danwing/metadata/draft-rw-flow-metadata.md

 --- back

-# Examples
+# Examples of Host-to-Network Metadata {#examples}

 ## Video Streaming

 Streaming video contains the occasional key frame ("i-frame") containing a full video frame.
 These are necessary to rebuild receiver state after loss of delta frames.
 The key frames are therefore more critical to deliver to the receiver than delta frames.

 Streaming video also contains audio frames which can be encoded separately and thus can be signaled separately.
+Audio is more critical than video for almost all applications, but its importance is still an application decision.
+In the example below, the audio is more important than video.

 | Traffic type      | Discard/Keep    | Reliable/Unreliable  | importance |
 |:-----------------:|:---------------:|:--------------------:|:----------:|